sdatspun2/idempotency-header/draft.md

 This specification uses the Augmented Backus-Naur Form (ABNF) notation of {{!RFC5234}} and includes, by reference, the IMF-fixdate rule as defined in Section 7.1.1.1 of {{!RFC7231}}.

 The term "resource" is to be interpreted as defined in Section 2 of {{!RFC7231}}, that is identified by an URI.
+The term "resource server" is to be interpreted as "origin server" as defined in Section 3 of {{!RFC7231}}.

 # The Idempotency HTTP Request Header Field